Living in an era, where everything seems to be a slave of that machine called CLOCK, it’s not that easy to stay away from problems.

 Method #1: Understand priorities

-A login page with seemingly critical bug is more important to test than checking the spelling of web page content.
-I am not saying something is less important but priority is important.
-If you have multiple tasks, don’t jump and start everything because it will only make a mess of it.
-Start with one task by defining priorities and once done take the other task in hand.
+A login page with a seemingly critical bug is more important to test than checking the spelling of web page content.
+I am not saying something is less important but the priority matters here.
+If you have multiple tasks to be performed, then don’t jump and start everything because it will only make a mess of it.
+Start with one task by defining priorities and once that is done take the other task in hand.